askap-vast/vast-pipeline/README.md

 (pipeline_env)$: ./manage.py runpipeline path/to/my_dataset
 ```

+### Resetting a Dataset

+Detailed commands for resetting the database can be found in [`DEVELOPING.md`](./DEVELOPING.md).

-Resetting the database can be done using the `cleardataset` command: it will delete all images (and related objects such as sources) associated with that dataset, if that images does not belong to another dataset.
+Resetting a dataset (i.e. a pipeline run) can be done using the `cleardataset` command: it will delete all images (and related objects such as sources) associated with that dataset, if that images does not belong to another dataset.
 It will deleted all the catalogs associated with that dataset.
 ```bash
 (pipeline_env)$: ./manage.py cleardataset my_dataset
 ```

-### Import survey data (optional but recommended)
+### Import survey data

+This command is optional but recommended.
 TBC

 ## Data Exploration via Django Web Server